lmbneuron/D-LMBmap/README.md

 ## 🙋‍♀️ Feedback and Contact

-If you encounter any issues, please feel free to contact us at zhongyuli@xjtu.edu.cn
+If you encounter any issues, please feel free to contact us at lipeiqi@stu.xjtu.edu.cn or zhongyuli@xjtu.edu.cn

 ## 🎫 License